chrisneuf/Article-Analyzer/README.md

 #### Other Ideas
 - perform text analysis on the article to determine a score related to lingustics used in fake news articles
-- comapre fake news lingusitcs score to related articles
+- compare fake news lingusitcs score to related articles

 ## Todo